 A neutrophil is a type of white blood cell that helps protect against bacterial infections.
 Patients receiving treatment for cancer such as chemotherapy, targeted agents, and/or radiation therapy can experience a reduction in the number of neutrophils and this may cause serious infection and even death.
-The lower limit of normal for the neutrophil count is 1500 per microliter of blood.
-Neutropenia refers to lowering of the neutrophil count, and the risk of infection is significantly increased when the neutrophil count is below 1000, and further increased when it is below 500.
-In addition to the degree of neutropenia, the risk of having serious infection due to low neutrophil counts varies according to factors such as the underlying type of cancer, the timing and types of cancer treatment, and the burden of other types of illness that make some patients more vulnerable to infection.1
+The lower limit of normal for the neutrophil count is 1500 per microliter of

 Chemotherapy-induced neutropenia is a major risk factor for infection-related morbidity and mortality and also a significant dose-limiting toxicity in cancer treatment.
 This may impact the success of treatment, particularly when treatment intent is either curative or to prolong survival.
-White blood cell growth factors include drugs such as pegfilgrastim (Neulasta) and filgrastim (Neupogen) and also biosimilar agents for these products.
+White blood cell growth factors (also called granulocyte colony stimulating factors; G-CSFs) include drugs such as pegfilgrastim (Neulasta) and filgrastim (Neupogen) and also biosimilar agents for these products.
 These drugs have been shown to reduce the degree and duration of neutropenia.
 The use of these agents and the spending on this category of supportive care products has steadily increased over the past 18 years since these drugs were introduced.
 These drugs are very expensive, and they are frequently overused, particularly in the U.S. The U.S. accounts for over 75% of the world's purchases of white blood cell growth factors.
-Health plans and some provider organizations have specific policies related to the use of white blood cell growth factors in order to reduce underutilization or overutilization of these agents.^{1,2}
+Health plans and some provider organizations have specific policies related to the use of white blood cell growth factors in order to reduce underutilization or overutilization of these agents.